claylo/pecl-info/README.md

 ```
 The OCI8 extension lets you access Oracle Database.

-Use 'pecl install oci8' to install for PHP 8.2.
+Use 'pecl install oci8' to install for PHP 8.2 and PHP 8.3.

 Use 'pecl install oci8-3.2.1' to install for PHP 8.1.